gap-system/ReleaseTools/README.md

 After that, you can follow the instructions in the next section to make a release.

-1. Make sure your package source code is hosted on GitHub, say under https://github.com/USER/FOOBAR where FOOBAR is the name of your package.
-   We will from now on refer to `USER/FOOBAR` as the "repository" of your package.

-2. Setup [GitHubPagesForGAP][] for your package, as described in its README.
+1. Setup [GitHubPagesForGAP][] for your package, as described in its README.

-3. Adjust your `PackageInfo.g` file to use GitHub.
+2. Adjust your `PackageInfo.g` file to use GitHub.
 This may require adjusting `PackageWWWHome`, `README_URL`, `PackageInfoURL`, `ArchiveURL`.
 An easy way to do that is to use the following in your `PackageInfo.g`.
    It assumes that your package name is equal to the repository name;
    note that case matters.
+Also, you may have to replace "gap-packages" by your username (the generated URLs must match the URL of your package's repository).

     ```
     SourceRepository := rec(